M6rk/M6rk/README.md

 ## Hi there 👋
-- Currently working on a text-based dungeon crawler programmed in java
+- Currently working on creating a card game for IOS devices using Swift.
-- Learning about game design in unity and automation using python
+- Learning about Machine Architecture using MIPS
 ### 💻 Second Year Student at UBCO

  <p style= "text-align: center;">